Dispute resolution under the subcontract

 • contractor's reimbursement entitlement.

-If proceedings of any kind have already been issued prior to the issue of the final payment notice, those proceedings must be progressed in 12 months of the final payment notice in order for the notice not to be deemed conclusive on the matters referred to in the proceedings (clause 1.8.2 SBCSub/C and SBCSub/D/C).
+If proceedings of any kind have already been issued prior to the final payment notice, those proceedings must be progressed within 12 months of the final payment notice in order for the notice not to be deemed conclusive on the matters referred to in the proceedings.

 Mediation

-Mediation usually involves a non-judgmental neutral third party (the mediator) who takes the disputing parties through the following stages in order to encourage them to seek a flexible resolution to the issues in dispute:
+Mediation involves a neutral third party (the mediator) who takes the disputing parties through the following stages to encourage a flexible resolution to the issues in dispute:

 • introduction